Dogs

 If an Infringement Notice has been issued and payment has not been received by the specified date, the Notice is lodged with Fines Enforcement Registry.
 Proceedings can then result in the cancellation of your drivers' licence.

-- Dogs must remain under control at all times, either held by a leash or securely tethered
+Dogs must be kept under control at all times, either on a leash or securely tethered

-- Dogs must not distress other dogs or customers
+Dogs must not cause distress to other dogs or customers

-- Business owners have the right to ask dog owners to remove their dog at any given time
+Business owners may ask a dog owner to remove their dog at any time

-- Dog owners are responsible for any and all mess created by their dog
+Dog owners are responsible for cleaning up any mess made by their dog

-Dogs are not allowed at Beatty Park Leisure Centre or the City of Vincent Library.
-Dogs are permitted in the foyer area at the City of Vincent Administration Building as long as they are on a lead.
+Dogs are also not allowed at Beatty Park Leisure Centre or the City of Vincent Library.
+Dogs may enter the foyer of the City of Vincent Administration Building, provided they remain on a lead.

 Dog Barking

-Barking is a dog's natural means of communication and often signifies its alertness to danger or intruders.
-However, a dog that persistently barks in a manner which is not considered to be normally habitual in dogs constitutes a nuisance.
+Barking is how dogs to communicate and can indicate alertness to danger or unfamiliar activity.
+However, a dog that barks persistently in a way that is not considered normal or habitual may be deemed a nuisance.

-If a dog barks continually without reason, the cause may be lack of training, insufficient exercise, loneliness, inadequate shelter, ill health or deliberate or unintentional provocation by people or roaming dogs (Fact Sheet > Why does my dog bark?).
+Ongoing or excessive barking can occur for a range of reasons, including lack of training, insufficient exercise, loneliness, inadequate shelter, poor health, or deliberate or unintentional provocation by people or roaming animals.

-A person may lodge a complaint in a prescribed form with an authorised person, alleging that a dog is a nuisance.
-If an authorised person is satisfied that a dog is a nuisance as alleged in a complaint, the authorised person may issue an order to a person liable for the control of the dog requiring that person to prevent the behaviour that is alleged to constitute the nuisance by a time specified in the order.
+The laws and procedures for managing alleged dog nuisance complaints are set out in State legislation.
+Under the Dog Act 1976, a person may lodge a complaint in the prescribed form with an authorised officer, alleging that a dog is causing a nuisance.
+If the authorised officer is satisfied that the complaint is valid, they may issue an order to the person responsible for the dog, requiring the behaviour causing the nuisance to be addressed within a specified timeframe.

 What can I do about a barking dog?